wang-emma/Stats-NZ-2017-Livestock-Data/README.md

 https://data.linz.govt.nz/layer/50086-nz-chatham-island-island-polygons-topo-150k/metadata/

 # Navigation of Files
 * `agricultural-production-statistics-jun17-final-tables-v2.csv`: The data source in `.xlsx` format.
-Only Table 1 (Sheet 2) was used in the analitics
+Only Table 1 (Sheet 2) was used in the analytics
 * `nz-chatham-island-island-polygons-topo-150k.csv`: the outlines of the Chatham Islands.
 * `Code.Rmd`: The R code for presentation
 * `Presentation.ppt`: The slides of the presentation